felippe-regazio/ssrfcheck/README.md

 npx ssrfcheck ftp://user:pass@localhost:8080/whatever --allowed-protocols=ftp,http,https --allow-username
 ```

-# What this lib check
+# What does this Lib?

-The library check complete URLs focusing on the protocol and domain structure.
+The library checks for complete URLs focusing on the protocol and domain structure and tells whether is a possible SSRF attack or not.
 This library does NOT checks for path traversal attacks.
 The checks are made in the following order:

 - must contain a hostname
 - must not contain login-urls (e.g: https://user:pass@domain.com) - optionated